Skip to content ↓

 This half term, we have created our own portraits using collage and texture.
 We have built on them over several sessions, using a variety of different mediums - including paper / magazine / newspaper collage, different paints, charcoal and paint pens.
 We added extra texture using things such as corks and bubble wrap.

+We are very proud of the finished results.
 Please look at our gallery for our finished portraits.

 Autumn 2 Newsletter